diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitYourOwnAgent/_index.en.md

 This will automatically retrieve the Hugging Face token you saved earlier.

-Note that your agent script must contain the instructions to download your model from Hugging Face as shown in the examples provided in our <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents</a> repository.

 #### Example 2: Command Line Interface Only

 If you want to avoid using submission files, you can use the command line to directly submit your agent.
 Assuming you are using the `arena-stable-baselines3-on3.10-bullseye` dependencies image: